ohnotnow/r7analyser/Readme.md

-# README.md for Rapid7 CSV Analysis Tool using OpenAI
+# Rapid7 CSV Analysis Tool

 ## Overview
 This Python script is designed to assist users in analyzing Rapid7 CSV exports by leveraging the OpenAI API.
 It helps in understanding and querying the data in these CSV documents, focusing on computer hosts and the CVEs (Common Vulnerabilities and Exposures) present on them.
 The script uses an AI assistant to provide detailed, markdown-formatted responses to user queries about the data.